Courses

 Offers students an opportunity to conduct full-time research under faculty supervision.

 Offers analytical and/or experimental research conducted by arrangement with and under the supervision of the department.
-May be repeated without limit.
+May be repeated once.

 CIVE 7996.
 Thesis Continuation - Half-Time.
 (0 Hours)